Ever since I published my first review on Dr. Martens 1460 boots, I’ve been asked to compare it to the shoe’s twin, Solovair. Why?

 How To Break In Doc Marten Boots

 As the cheaper alternative, Docs are currently more popular than Solovair.
-For that reason, we have made a guide for all new buyers on how to break in a pair of these iconic boots.
-Check out how →
+For that reason, we’ve made a guide for new buyers on how to break in a pair of these iconic boots.
+Read more about how to break in Dr. Martens boots fast…

 Usually, your British size is one full size down from your true size in US sizes.